flathub-infra/documentation/docs/02-for-app-authors/06-maintenance.md

 Once an application is published, quality moderators will do a review of the application's metadata and will mark the checks as passing or failed.
-Some of the checks are automatic while some are done manually.
+Some of the checks are automated while some are manual.

 The maintainer of the application can view the status of the quality checks by going to `https://flathub.org/apps/your.app.id` and clicking